 How would you go about establishing a vision for your stewardship ministry?
 Here are a few suggestions to help you get started.

 - Prayerfully “dream” about where God would want your congregation to be in stewardship.
-For some thought starters, check out our Biblical Financial Principles on the Good $ense website.

 - Assess where your congregation is today in their understanding and practice of Biblical stewardship.
 (See below for a few “thought starter” questions.)